 - The four-volume Ringworld series by Larry Niven ends with the fate of its protagonists left open for a Sequel Hook.
 This is resolved in the conclusion of the five-volume Fleet of Worlds series that Niven cowrote with Edward M. Lerner.

 - "Jump the Shark" serves as a finale for The Lone Gunmen, which had been a spinoff of The X-Files.
 (Although the title characters from The Lone Gunmen appeared in other episodes of The X-Files after cancellation of The Lone Gunmen and before "Jump the Shark," only "Jump the Shark" tied up storylines from the canceled series.)
 This episode does appear on the DVDs for the one and only season of The Lone Gunmen.

 - Not quite a Fully Absorbed Finale, but when ABC pulled Taxi off the air, Dick Ebersol gave the entire cast a send-off and curtain call on Saturday Night Live.

 - The final episode of Star Trek: Enterprise was intended to serve as a finale to the entire post-TOS continuity by producers Rick Berman and Brannon Braga, who had served as producers since Star Trek: The Next Generation, resulting in the show's events being reduced to a holodeck program run by Will Riker from TNG.
+Taking place during the events of one fairly unimportant TNG episode as Riker looked to his predecessors while deciding what to do, you got your basic TNG holodeck episode guest-starring the Enterprise crew that doesn't really tell a story about the Enterprise characters, and Trip Tucker gets a Dropped a Bridge on Him death to boot.
+It sure wasn't anything like the Grand Finale to the pre-reboot Trek Verse that Bermaga evidently thought they were making.
 The episode resulted in considerable amounts of backlash from the fans, who just wanted a solid finale to Enterprise itself.

 - The Doctor Who story "School Reunion" picked up on the partnership between Sarah Jane and K-9 first introduced in the failed Pilot K-9 & Company.
 Quite simply, K-9 eventually broke down.
 (But the Doctor fixed him.)